Sunny, Windy & Warmer For Your Sunday

 A Wintry Mix Likely Late Monday into Tuesday

 (Quad Cities, IA/IL) -- More sunshine, more warmth and more wind on tap for your Sunday as temperatures quickly rise into the upper 40′s to lower 50′s.
-SW winds could get up to 35 mph.
+SW winds could get up to 45+ mph.
 Clouds will be on the increase ahead of a front arriving Monday.
-Rain enters the weather picture Monday afternoon, with a change over to freezing rain, sleet, and even some snow by evening/overnight into Tuesday.
-This could make for a treacherous morning commute.
-After a brief break in precipitation Wednesday, look for more active weather with snow chances developing Thursday and Friday.
+Rain enters the weather picture Monday afternoon, with a change over to a wintry mix of freezing rain, sleet, and even some snow by evening/overnight into Tuesday.
+The areas most favored for measurably icy roads will be some of our northern counties, with upwards of .10″ for some locations.
+This could make for a treacherous morning commute, mainly north of Highway 30.
+After a brief break in precipitation Wednesday, look for more active weather ahead, with snow chances developing Thursday and Friday.
 Expect highs in the 20′s for the end of the week.

 TODAY: Mostly sunny, windy and much warmer.
 High: 53°.
 Wind: SW 15-25+ mph.
 Gusts to 35+ mph.